-The table below lists the directors who are currently designated as policyholders' directors, and the 12 individuals nominated to serve on our board for 2017.
-Their terms will expire at the close of the 2018 annual meeting.
+The table below lists the directors who are currently designated as policyholders' directors, and the 11 individuals nominated to serve on our board for 2018.
+Their terms will expire at the close of the 2019 annual meeting.

-Current Policyholders' Directors Policyholders' Director Nominees for 2017 Shareholder's Director Nominees for 2017 Martin J. G. Glynn William D. Anderson Dean A. Connor M. Marianne Harris Stephanie L. Coyles Sara Grootwassink Lewis Scott F. Powers Martin J.G.
-Glynn Christopher J. McCormick James H. Sutcliffe M. Marianne Harris Réal Raymond Scott F. Powers Hugh D. Segal Barbara G. Stymiest A. Greig Woodring
+Current Policyholders' Directors Policyholders' Director Nominees for 2018 Shareholder's Director Nominees for 2018 William D. Anderson William D. Anderson Dean A. Connor Stephanie L. Coyles Stephanie L. Coyles Ashok K. Gupta Martin J.G.
+Glynn Martin J.G.
+Glynn Sara Grootwassink Lewis M. Marianne Harris M. Marianne Harris Christopher J. McCormick Scott F. Powers Scott F. Powers Hugh D. Segal Barbara G. Stymiest

-Appointing the auditor (see page 15)
+Appointing the auditor (see page 14)

-You will vote on the appointment of Deloitte LLP (Deloitte) as our auditor for 2017.
-Deloitte has been the auditor of Sun Life Assurance for many years.
+You will vote on the appointment of Deloitte LLP (Deloitte) as our auditor for 2018.
+Deloitte has been the auditor of Sun Life Assurance since 1875.